suizokukan/wisteria/ROADMAP.md

   ./bin/wisteria --cmp="iaswn vs jsonpickle(cwc)" --report="C2a;C2b;C2c" --verbosity=3
   provoque un ZeroDivisionError
 * worked_as_expected pour les types de base.
+* --exportreport='md'

 ===============================================================================

 [CURRENT] v.
 0.1.6

 cwc/pgnreader/iaswn.py + test() + --cmp="xxx vx xxx(cwc)"
+task-217: * Let's remove the temp file > About to remove
+task-218: * Let's close the > About to close

+[DONE] task-216

+Improved --help messages readibility: each sentence starts with an uppercase letter and ends with a point.

+    * improved --help messages readibility: each sentence starts with an uppercase letter and ends with a point (task-216)

+    * tests: 6 tests ok out of 6
+    * Pylint: 10/10

 [DONE] task-215